Annular tear treatment — the range of options for relief.

 - Transcutaneous electrical nerve stimulation treatment

 In most cases, a patient is able to achieve sufficient relief through a targeted regimen of non-surgical treatments over the course of several weeks.
 However, if the pain is unresponsive to conservative treatment, a spine specialist could recommend more advanced options, including spine surgery, to alleviate the lingering discomfort.

 If you are unable to find relief through conservative therapy, contact Laser Spine Institute to learn about our innovative, minimally invasive surgical procedures as alternatives to open spine surgery.
 Rather than undergo a highly invasive open back surgery that requires months of rehabilitation, consider the benefits of our effective outpatient procedures.
-Call today for more information on annular tear treatment, to schedule a complimentary initial consultation, or to request a free review of your MRI or CT scan.
+Call today for more information on annular tear treatment, and to schedule an initial consultation.
 It is often possible to find relief from neck and back pain without open spine surgery.